AshwinC8/Bookmark-directories/README.md

 # Bookmark-directories
-Have list of paths to your frequently using directories for quick access.
+Have list of paths to your frequently using directories for quick access in your linux terminal.

 # Requirements
 <li>Bash shell